greeny/TearsOfDestiny/README.md

 Can be found http://tears.blatny.org/

-Game is still in ALPHA state, feel free to report any bugs or contribute with pull requests.
+The game is still in ALPHA state, feel free to report any bugs or contribute with pull requests.

+## Gameplay

+Controls: arrows for moving, space for switching between characters THe goal is to get all characters into the exit of same color.

 ## Installation